codetriplett/stew/README.md

 	value: stew(), // its inner text
 	// an additional selector can be used to locate a child element
 	type: stew('.toggle', 'type'), // the type attribute of a child element
+	expandable: stew('.toggle', '?'), // a boolean indicating if child exists
 	label: stew('.toggle'), // the inner text of a child element
 	// an array will be returned if the selector ends with an asterisk
 	links: stew('.links*', {